-4. Hydrograph model
+3.1.
+Hydrograph model

 The Hydrograph model is a distributed process-based hydrological modelling system (Vinogradov et al., 2011).
 It describes all components of the land hydrological cycle, including precipitation and its interception; snow accumulation and melting; evaporation from snow, soil, and vegetation cover; surface flow and infiltration; soil water dynamics and flow; heat dynamics and phase change in soil layers; underground flow formation, slope and channel flow transformation.
-The model requires the following atmospheric variables as its input: air temperature and humidity, the amount of precipitation.
-The output are flow hydrographs, water balance and state variables of basin elements.
+The model requires the following atmospheric variables as its input: air temperature and humidity, and precipitation.
+The outputs are flow hydrographs, water balance and state variables of basin elements (e.g. snow cover, soil moisture and temperature).
 The model can be run at time steps from minutes and hours to daily.